Nikhil-z/Android-Internet-Of-Things/README.md

-Android Things empty project template
+Android Things - A sample LED light blink project
 =====================================

-Use this empty project as a template for your Android Things project.
+Create your first IOT project using this sample project .

 Pre-requisites